CSESoc-CompClub/constitution/CONSTITUTION.rst

 Annual General Meetings
 -----------------------

 #.
-Each Annual General meeting (AGM) must occur within fifteen (15) months since the calendar date of the last AGM or Initial General Meeting..
+Each Annual General meeting (AGM) must occur within fifteen (15) months since the calendar date of the last AGM or Initial General Meeting.
 #.
 Notice in the form of an agenda for the Annual General Meeting shall be no less than seven (7) days, and is to be:

    #.
 Given in writing to all club members.